Ostracism: Whistleblowing

 Research suggests that ostracism is a common retaliatory strategy used by organizations in response to whistleblowing.
 Kipling Williams, in a survey on US whistleblowers, found that all respondents reported post-whistleblowing ostracism.
-Alexander Brown similarly found that post-whistleblowing ostracism is a common response, and indeed describes ostracism as form of "covert" reprisal, as it is normally so difficult to identify and investigate.
+Alexander Brown similarly found that post-whistleblowing ostracism is a common response, and indeed describes ostracism as a form of "covert" reprisal, as it is normally so difficult to identify and investigate.

-Qahr and ashti
+Ghahr and Âshti

-Qahr and ashti is a culture-specific Iranian form of personal shunning, most frequently of another family member in Iran.
-While modern Western concepts of ostracism are based upon enforcing conformity within a societally-recognized group, qahr is a private (batin), family-orientated affair of conflict or display of anger that is never disclosed to the public at large, as to do so would be a breach of social etiquette.
+Ghahr and Âshti is a culture-specific Iranian form of personal shunning, most frequently of another family member in Iran.
+While modern Western concepts of ostracism are based upon enforcing conformity within a societally-recognized group, Ghahr is a private, family-orientated affair of conflict or display of anger that is never disclosed to the public at large, as to do so would be a breach of Iranian social etiquette.

-Qahr is avoidance of a lower-ranking family member who has committed a perceived insult.
+Ghahr is avoidance of a lower-ranking family member who has committed a perceived insult.
 It is one of several ritualised social customs of Iranian culture.

-Gozasht means 'tolerance, understanding and a desire or willingness to forgive' and is an essential component of Qahr and Ashti for the psychological needs of closure and cognition, as well as a culturally accepted source for practicing necessary religious requirements of tawbah (repentance, see Koran 2:222) and du'a (supplication).
+Gozasht means 'tolerance, understanding and a desire or willingness to forgive' and is an essential component of Ghahr and Âshti for the psychological needs of closure and cognition.